vistadataproject/nodeVISTA/setupDocker/README.md

 This docker replaces nodeVISTA's _vagrantFile_ option.

+* Building the Image and Starting the Container
+* Connecting Clients
+* Publishing Image
+* Ending it all
+* QA of nodeVISTA inside Docker
+* Background on Docker
+* More to Investigate and Work

 __Note__: Docker for nodeVISTA is in a subdirectory of the nodeVISTA git and not in the VAM Docker git as this Docker is largely a launcher for the dynamic building of an image as opposed to the executable assembly you find for _vicsServer_ or _Router_.

 The following describes how to build a nodeVISTA image and run it in a docker container on your Mac.
 It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/).